upenn-nets-2120/student-tests/example-autograder/README.md

 2. In the `test-grader` folder, modify the `config.json` to match what you want.
 You can find a description of the variables below.
 It is important that you include the `assignmenTitle` field (and preferably it should match the Gradescope assignment title, but this isn't required and it should still work) (e.g. for Homework 1 Milestone 1 it might be `hw1_ms1`).

-3. Again, in the `test-grader` folder, add a `.env` file that includes 3 variables:
+3. In the `test-grader` folder, add a `.env` file that includes 3 variables:

     ```
     SERVER_IP=...